IRLL/HierarchyCraft/paper.md

 ### 2. No feature extraction needed

 In contrast to benchmarks that yield grids, pixel arrays, text, or sound, HierarchyCraft directly provides a low-dimensional representation that does not require the further features extraction, as depicted in Figure \autoref{fig:HierarchyCraftState}.
-This not only saves computational time but also enables researchers to concentrate on hierarchical reasoning while additionally leveraging classical planning frameworks such as PDDL [@PDDL] or ANML [@ANML].
+This not only saves computational time but also enables researchers to concentrate on hierarchical reasoning, allow the use of classical planning frameworks such as PDDL [@PDDL] or ANML [@ANML], and enables the creation of any arbitrary complex custom environment from a list of *Transformation*, nothing more.
 ![HierarchyCraft state is already a compact representation.\label{fig:HierarchyCraftState}](docs/images/HierarchyCraftStateLarge.png){ width=80% }